'It was so close to us the whole time': Neighbors and students of UI killing suspect Bryan Kohberger react to his arrest

 While working on his master's degree, Kohberger researched how emotions and psychological traits influence decision-making when committing a crime, according to a research survey posted online through the university.

+The Lehigh Valley News, a nonprofit online news site in Pennsylvania, reported that Kohberger was a student of DeSales forensic psychology Professor Katherine Ramsland, an expert on serial killers who has written dozens of books, including "How to Catch a Killer" and "The Mind of a Murderer."
+She also has consulted with several TV shows focused on crime, including CSI, according to her online university biography.
+She wrote "Confessions of a Serial Killer," a biography of Dennis Lynn Rader, who tortured and murdered 10 people, including a family of four in Wichita, Kansas, in 1974.
+Rader wasn't arrested until 2004.
+The book was published in 2016.

+Lehigh Valley News wrote that Ramsland confirmed Kohberger was her student but declined further comment.

-Hayden Stinchfield said Kohberger was the teacher's assistant in one of her criminology classes.
-He seemed disengaged most of the time and was a harsh grader, she said.
+Hayden Stinchfield said Kohberger was the teacher's assistant in one of Stinchfield's criminology classes.
+He seemed disengaged most of the time and was a harsh grader, Stinchfield said.

-Stinchfield said she noticed in the days after the killings that Kohberger seemed more distracted and disheveled, letting his facial hair grow out.
+Stinchfield said Kohberger seemed more distracted and disheveled in the days after the killings, letting his facial hair grow out.

 "We noticed distinctly, like, oh, he must be going through it.
-He's, yeah, he's looking a lot worse," she said.
+He's, yeah, he's looking a lot worse," Stinchfield said.

 Joey Famularo, another criminology student in one of Kohberger's classes, said he "always seemed a little bit on edge."